stock-price-sentiment/backend/README.md

 # 4️⃣ Installation Instructions

-_be sure to have docker and docker-compose installed and ready to go._
+_instructions to set up a local dev environment, be sure to have docker and docker-compose installed and ready to go._

 - docker-compose build - builds the dockerfile and the database.
 - docker-compose up - launches both containers and links them within a local network.